Finding Purpose and Passion Beyond the Uniform: Warriors Embrace New Paths

 “It shook me to my core.
 It totally changed my whole outlook on everything,” Tim said.
 “I really think that was the lowest I’d been since I got out of the military.”

 Before his friend’s passing, he had attended two warrior boot camps through WWP with the Culinary Institute of America (CIA).
-Years later, he decided to take his kids on a tour.
-Both events reignited a passion he’d had a long time ago, and a run-in with a veterans’ liaison encouraged him to apply.
+Years later, he decided to take his kids on a tour of the school.
+Those events reignited a passion he’d had a long time ago, and a veterans’ liaison at the school encouraged him to apply.

 He was worried because of his PTSD and the cognitive issues he sustained during service that he would struggle in a college setting.
-But the CIA has a strong program for disabled veterans that was able to work out a plan with him that worked with his medical issues.
+However the CIA has a strong program for disabled veterans that was able to work out a plan with him that took his medical issues into consideration.

 “It was just such a great atmosphere and such a great place to be,” he said.